Hari-Patel1/Hari-Patel1/README.md

 * 🖥️  See my portfolio at <a href="https://github.com/Hari-Patel1?tab=repositories">My Projects</a>
 * ✉️  You can contact me at [pateljhari@gmail.com](mailto:pateljhari@gmail.com)
 * 🚀  I'm currently working on [Yt-Dlp User Client](http://https://github.com/Hari-Patel1/Yt-DlpGuiGrabber-Backend)
-* 🧠  I'm learning how to use the TensorFlow libraries
+* 🧠  I'm learning how to use the TensorFlow libraries for machine learning

 ### Skills